Git-Balance/notebook-examples-expanse/README.md

 NOTES.md are notes specific to this fork.
 They will:

-* they will log the user experience
+* will log the user experience
-* any changes that should or have been made to the notebooks
+* note any changes that should or have been made to the notebooks